Vernon Forrest: Professional career

+Welterweight

 As the years went by Forrest won a few minor title belts.
 In the year 2000 Forrest finally got his chance to fight for a major title belt against Raul Frank (for the IBF welterweight title).
 Unfortunately for Forrest however, a cut caused by an accidental head butt ended the bout in round three and the fight was ruled a no contest.

 IBF welterweight champion

-Forrest met Frank again in a rematch at Madison Square Garden on May 15, 2001, on a Félix Trinidad undercard.
+Forrest met Frank again in a rematch at Madison Square Garden on May 12, 2001, on a Félix Trinidad undercard.
 Forrest dominated his opponent and won the fight by a unanimous decision to claim his first major professional boxing title.

-Forrest vs Mosley I, II
+Forrest vs Mosley I

 In 2001, Forrest fought the WBC and lineal welterweight champion, Shane Mosley.
 Many considered Mosley to be the best fighter in the world, and he was the betting favorite to win the fight.
 Despite being the favorite, Mosley was dominated in this bout.
 Both fighters initially started strong, landing hard blows, but in the second round Forrest had Mosley hurt early and knocked him down for the first time in his career.
 A series of strong punches would put him down yet again later in the round.
 With his dominant performance, Forrest was also awarded the Ring Magazine welterweight title.

+Forrest vs Mosley II

 Six months later, Forrest once again squared off against Mosley in a rematch.
 Despite a stronger performance from Mosley, Forrest won a clear cut decision, using his jab more effectively and through superior ring generalship.
 Forrest was now considered by many to be one of the top fighters in the world.

-Forrest vs. Mayorga I, II
+Forrest vs. Mayorga I

 In January 2003, Forrest fought the WBA welterweight champion, Ricardo Mayorga.
 Mayorga was a mostly unknown fringe contender from Nicaragua and few gave him a chance to win against the significantly bigger and stronger Forrest.
 Mayorga shocked the world when he easily dominated Forrest, dropping him once in the first round and again in the third round.
 The referee would call off the fight after the second knockdown, as Forrest was visibly dazed and unable to get his footing.

+Forrest vs. Mayorga II

 Forrest would rematch Mayorga six months later, losing again, this time by a majority decision.
 The bout was close and competitive, with Mayorga mostly chasing Forrest around the ring while Forrest was content to fight from the outside.